The alleged associates of Jeffrey Epstein: Names and numbers

 Sarah Ferguson, Duchess of York, is also named – having reportedly visited Epstein’s New York mansion with her then-husband, Andrew, according to testimony from former Epstein employee Juan Alessi.

-Andrew was also mentioned in the latest batch of documents, released on Monday.
+Andrew was also mentioned in the latest batches of documents, released on Monday and Tuesday, the latter of which contained deposition from Epstein himself.

+The disgraced financier was asked whether he had attempted to blackmail Andrew after his alleged sexual encounter with Ms Giuffre, who claimed she was paid $15,000 to have sex with the duke.

+He was asked whether he had told Ms Giuffre that she had to give him “a full report on the details of what men like Prince Andrew did to her so that you would have blackmail material you could use.”
+Epstein pleaded the fifth amendement to the majority of the questions.

 Bill Clinton